thefonseca/ai-resources/README.md

 ### Generative Models
 * [NIPS 2016 Tutorial: Generative Adversarial Networks](https://arxiv.org/abs/1701.00160) (2016) - "This report summarizes the tutorial presented by the author at NIPS 2016 on generative adversarial networks (GANs)".

+* [One-Shot Generalization in Deep Generative Models](https://arxiv.org/abs/1603.05106) (2016) - "We develop machine learning systems with this important capacity by developing new deep generative models, models that combine the representational power of deep learning with the inferential power of Bayesian reasoning.
+We develop a class of sequential generative models that are built on the principles of feedback and attention".

 * [Improved Techniques for Training GANs](https://arxiv.org/abs/1606.03498) (2016) - "We present a variety of new architectural features and training procedures that we apply to the generative adversarial networks (GANs) framework.
 We focus on two applications of GANs: semi-supervised learning, and the generation of images that humans find visually realistic".

 * [Learning What and Where to Draw](http://www.scottreed.info/files/nips2016.pdf) (2016) - "We propose a new model, the Generative Adversarial What-Where Network (GAWWN), that synthesizes images given instructions describing what content to draw in which location".